 A five step approach to the diversification decision

 From the diversification test it follows that a decision whether to diversify cannot be decoupled from the decision how to diversify (i.e. choice of growth mode).
 The growth tree suggests a hierarchical structure to these choices: we can compare within the inorganic growth options and then compare the best inorganic growth option to the organic growth option.
-In chapter 5, we will focus on choosing the best inorganic growth mode.
-In chapter 6, we will compare the best inorganic growth mode to organic growth.
+In section 5, we will focus on choosing the best inorganic growth mode.
+In section 6, we will compare the best inorganic growth mode to organic growth.
 Thus, the diversification decision involves comparing the best external with internal growth mode – If at least one of the options is better than the status quo (i.e. has a positive NPV), you would diversify using the best growth mode.
 If neither option is better than the status quo (i.e. NPV is zero or negative for both), you would not diversify.

 Step I: Are there potential synergies between old and new business?

 In order to sharpen our thinking about the synergy test, rather than consider the new business in the abstract, assume your goal is to understand if you can justify paying a premium for acquiring the best performing standalone firm in the new business under the assumption that the cost of implementing the merger is zero.
-If there are potential synergies, which you may use the 4C’s framework from Chapter 2 to analyse, the answer will be a “yes” (assuming no c osts os implementation is useful, else you could only justify a premium if the synergies are larger than the governance cost).
+If there are potential synergies, which you may use the 4C’s framework from Section 2 to analyse, the answer will be a “yes” (assuming no c osts of implementation is useful, else you could only justify a premium if the synergies are larger than the governance cost).
 Even if the answer is yes, this does not imply that you should acquire; this is just a test for existence of synergies, which as we have seen above are necessary but not sufficient to justify entry when there are no bargains to be had.

 On the other hand if the answer is no, then you must simply ask if a diversification opportunity has arisen that really represents a bargain, and whether the size of the bargain is large enough to cover any negative synergies.
 If yes, diversify, else do not diversify.